hoanganhngo610/stream-clustering.ijcai.2023/index.md

 - First offering:
   - **Title:** Online Clustering: Algorithms, Evaluation, Metrics, Applications and Benchmarking using `River`.
   - **Conference:** The 26th Pacific - Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2022).
-  - **Number of participants:**} Unknown.
+  - **Number of participants:** Unknown.
 Due to the COVID-19 prevention measures and time differences, the tutorial is presented online with a pre-recorded video.
 - Second offering:
   - **Title:** Online Clustering: Online Clustering: Algorithms, Evaluation, Metrics, Applications and Benchmarking [Montiel *et al.*, 2022].
   - **Conference:** The 28th ACM SIGKDD Cofnerence on Knowledge Discovery and Data Mining (KDD '22).